arlindiDev/Electric-Charge-Simulation-Bachelor-Thesis/README.md

 # Electric Charge Simulation in Java
 Electric charge simulation comprises of a physics simulation program where its main focus is simulating electric charges and electric forces.

-You can citate from this thesis from  the official University website [Official citation](https://knowledgecenter.ubt-uni.net/etd/1156/)
+You can citate from this thesis from the [official University website  citation](https://knowledgecenter.ubt-uni.net/etd/1156/)

 Download
 --------